Skip to content

 • Type of trailer

-In order to unload some materials, you may need to use heavy equipment.
-This is helpful to avoid any lifting injuries and to safely get materials off of the trailer.
-There have been instances where workers get caught-in or between these moving pieces of equipment.
+In order to unload heavy items or mass quantities of materials, you may need to use heavy equipment.
+Using heavy equipment will help you avoid lifting injuries and safely get materials off of a trailer.
+However, there is a risk that you or another worker will get caught in or between moving pieces of equipment or machinery.

-When you are getting onto a trailer to unload it, you have to be careful not to trip or fall.
-Even getting off the trailer can pose a risk.
-It is so easy to slip, trip, or fall when unloading a trailer.
+It is so easy to slip, trip, or fall when unloading or stepping on or off a trailer.
 A good way to help prevent these instances is to keep your work area clean.

-When you are unloading, try to put everything out of the direct walking area.
-That way there are fewer items in the way to fall over.
-These instances can result in someone getting injured and not being able to work.
+When you are unloading, try to keep objects and tools out of the direct walking path.
+That way there are fewer items in the way to potentially trip and fall over.

-When you are unloading a trailer, it is a good idea to do an inspection of the area first.
-That way you are completely aware of your surroundings before operating the equipment.
-Any other workers helping you unload need to be aware of when you are running the equipment as well.
+When you are unloading a trailer, conduct an inspection of the work area first.
+That way you'll be more aware of your surroundings before you start unloading or operating any equipment.
+Any other workers helping you unload need to be aware of the work area as well, especially when heavy equipment is in use.

-The delivery driver is responsible to know the route to your location and the rules to follow when on site.
-They are not the ones who unload your materials.
-That is the crew member’s responsibility to get done.
+The delivery driver is responsible for knowing the route to your location and the rules to follow when onsite.
+They will not unload your materials for you—that is the crew members' responsibility.

-When it comes to working on a construction site, safety should be the number one concern.
-All tasks that are completed need to have safety in mind.
-The heavy equipment, tools, and materials that are used can be very hazardous when not used properly.
+When it comes to working on a construction site, safety should be your number one concern.
+The heavy equipment, tools, and materials that are used in construction can be very dangerous when not treated properly.

 Find and schedule topics faster